Key takeaways:

 Some systems also include a visitor management solution, such as a front desk station.
 With these systems, a receptionist or security guard can greet guests, log their entries, and grant them access.

-It’s also important that we mention remote work is becoming the norm, so the use of commercial office spaces is shifting.
+It’s also important to mention that remote work is becoming the norm, so the use of commercial office spaces is shifting.
 As companies move to hybrid work models and seek more flexible coworking spaces rather than long-term office leases, their access control needs to change.
-The right commercial access control system can help you keep your building secure while ensuring seamless access for remote workers who may only need access to the office a few times per month.
+The right access control system for offices can help you keep your building secure while ensuring seamless access for remote workers who may only need access to the office a few times per month.

 Gated community access control